t2ym/i18n-behavior/README.md

 ### Notes

-- This is just a proof-of-concept demo and not applicable to general purposes
+- This is just a proof-of-concept demo and not applicable to general purposes yet
 - PoC demo supported browsers: Chrome Canary 55 (native), Chrome 53, Firefox 48, Edge 14, Safari 10
-- The modules are currently NOT dependent upon any modules from [`i18n-behavior`](https://github.com/t2ym/i18n-behavior)
+- The modules are dependent upon modules from [`i18n-behavior`](https://github.com/t2ym/i18n-behavior)
+- Some Polymer 1.x modules (`iron-ajax`, `iron-localstorage`) are running as Polymer 2.x modules without compatibility tests
+- Internal function `MixinBehaviors` is borrowed from polymer#2.0-preview src/legacy/class.html
+- Some i18n-behavior modules (`i18n-behavior`, `i18n-preference`, `i18n-attr-repo`) are slightly converted for Polymer 2.x
 - `Mixins.Logger` is just for logging debug information and can be omitted
 - No need to install dependent npm packages